pivotal/docs-tap/vs-extension/about.hbs.md

 # Overview of Tanzu Developer Tools for Visual Studio

-Tanzu Developer Tools for Visual Studio is the official VMware Tanzu IDE extension for Visual Studio 2022.
+VMware Tanzu Developer Tools for Visual Studio is the official VMware Tanzu IDE extension for Visual Studio 2022.
 The extension helps you develop with Tanzu Application Platform and enables you to rapidly iterate on your workloads on supported Kubernetes clusters that have Tanzu Application Platform installed.